 A new drive is one of the things we planned to get and, like most of our other plans, we felt the need to replace it sooner rather than later – as a matter of urgency in fact.
 There is however one other major piece of work that has to be done before anything else.- the installation of a new septic tank – the fosse.

 When a house is sold in rural France, the sellers are obliged to have the fosse inspected by an organisation called Satese.
 If the fosse does not meet the current standards the buyers are obliged to replace it and have twelve months to get it done.
 This is the way that the authorities are attempting to make France more sanitary – to rid the countryside of unacceptable eighteenth and nineteenth century methods of dealing with the products of human existence.

-Our fosse is essentially a large concrete box with a hole in the bottom buried just outside the front door.
-We have no idea what happens to the waste ultimately – the previous owners were there for twelve years and say they have never had to have the fosse emptied.
+Our fosse is essentially a large concrete box with a hole in the bottom buried just outside the front door and we have no real idea where the waste goes.
 Predictably it failed the inspection so, with Nicole and Alex’s help, we engaged a contractor, Fred, to do the work.

 Plans were submitted for a modern design of fosse and we waited for Satese to get in touch.
 Eventually a rendezvous was arranged between Satese, Fred, us and Nicole, for the site to be inspected again and soil tests done.
 We had no real idea what the next step in the process was – whether we had to wait for a letter and approve any changes or what.
 Consequently we also had no idea when the work could begin.

 On 15th December the man from Satese came and had a discussion with Fred.
 Soil tests were done, a modification to Fred’s plan was proposed and signed off there and then.
 Fred announced that he would come and start the work two days later !!